hbeni/fgcom-mumble/Readme.architecture.md

 ### Flightgear integration
 To send data to the plugin, flightgear must be startet with property-tree synchronization trough a generic protocol.
 We strongly advise to use the new protocol format.
-The new protocol xml-file is supplied in the source tree and documented.
+The [new protocol xml-file](client/fgfs/Protocol/fgcom-mumble.xml) is supplied in the source tree and documented (`client/fgfs/Protocol/fgcom-mumble.xml`).

-Currently, we aim for compatibility to the FGCom protocol (Port 16661; https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/Protocol/fgcom.xml) as it provides all the data we need.
+Currently, we aim for compatibility to the [original FGCom protocol](https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/Protocol/fgcom.xml) (Port 16661) as it provides all the data we need.
 The sole exceptions are:

  - `output-volume`: is currently tied to /sim/sound/atc/volume and thus not bound to the COM in question
  - `ptt-key-status`: currently an index denoting the active radio; the consequence of this is that you cannot broadcast at two frequencies at once.